Michael Rivers MBACP Reg' & Accred' Counsellor. EMDR Therapist UK & Ireland Mem'

 (Eye Movement Desensitisation and Reprocessing)

-I am experienced in working with EMDR as an approach that enables us to overcome unwanted difficult memories and experiences from the past.
+I am experienced since 2013 in working with EMDR as an approach that enables us to overcome unwanted difficult memories and experiences from the past.
 EMDR can help us to lead more happier and fulfilling lives in the present.
 Conducted research illustrates the benefits of EMDR in the treatment of psychological trauma arising from war related experiences, childhood abuse or neglect, natural disaster, assault, road traffic and workplace accidents.Recent research suggests that EMDR is beneficial in the treatment of anxiety and depression.
 It is recommended by NICE to allow for at least 12 sessions.

 If you wish to find out more about EMDR a section can be found at the bottom of this page.